Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph

-In this experiment we learn an underlying graph assuming that the graph can not be constructed following an intuitive motivation or a physical modeling aspect.
-While so far we have used geodesic distance motivated graph for the temperature prediction problem, we consider now the performance of our approach when the graph is not assumed apriori but learnt also from the data.
-Naturally our hypothesis is that the graph learning strategy, discussed in Section~\ref{learngraph} can be useful for this application.
-We compare the estimated (or learnt) graph Laplacian matrix against the geodesic graph Laplacian matrix.

-We use the alternating optimization strategy of Section~\ref{learngraph} for learning the underlying graph and also realizing the KRG.
-We perform the training at an SNR level of $5$ dB.
-The training data is limited and noisy.
-We find experimentally that the alternating optimization based graph learning algorithm converges typically after five to ten iterations.
-The NMSE performances for training and test data obtained using $\mathbf{L}$ based on the geodesic distances and the iteratively learnt $\mathbf{L}$ are shown in Figure \ref{swedetempgraphlearn2}.
-For this temperature data, we observe that the learnt Laplacian matrix and the geodesic distance based Laplacial matrix have visual similarity.
-This validates our intuition that the graph signal holds sufficient information to both infer the underlying graph structure and perform predictions.
+We next consider the performance of our approach when the graph is also simultaneously learnt from the training data.
+This experiment serves the purpose of illustrating the effectiveness of our approach in inferring a graph suited to the prediction task even in the absence of a prior graph.
+We use the alternating optimization strategy of Section~\ref{learngraph} initialized with $\mathbf{L}=\mathbf{0}$.
+We consider the training data at an SNR level of $5$ dB at different sample sizes.
+We find experimentally that the algorithm converges typically after five to ten iterations.
+In Figure \ref{swedetempgraphlearn2}, we plot the NMSE values obtained for the test data using both the fixed $\mathbf{L}$ based on the geodesic distances, and with the learnt graph.
+We observe that our approach learns a graph which provides agreeable performance even when initialized with the zero graph.
+This validates our intuition that the graph signal holds sufficient information to both infer both a meaningful underlying graph structure and perform target predictions. }

 {